molivair/dinos/collection.md

+# Collection
+Here you can find the list of art that composes the collection.
+Bear in mind that if you wish to contribute, here you'll find useful metadata to do so.

 | ID       | Rarity | Dinosaur                  | Artist                        | Style                         | Quantity | Generations |
 |----------|--------|---------------------------|-------------------------------|-------------------------------|----------|-------------|
 | 7cb63be4 | L      | Supersaurus               | Pablo Picasso                 | Cubism                        | 1        |             |